abhi-dev1/sapui5/docs/06_SAP_Fiori_Elements/adapting-the-filter-bar-609c39a.md

 > }
 >
 > ```
+Note: Use Hidden keyword instead of Adaptation for CAP application to hide fileds from adapt filter.
 All properties are included in the *Adapt Filters* dialog, except the ones that have filter restrictions and those that are marked as `@UI.Hidden`.

 **Related Information**